 api.pks.example.com, you can reach your PKS API and UAA servers at the following URLs:

 Refer to Ops Manager > Pivotal Container Service > UAA > UAA URL for your PKS API domain.

 When you install the PKS tile, you configure a load balancer for the PKS API.
 This load balancer allows you to run PKS CLI commands from your local workstation.
-See the Configure External Load Balancer section of Installing and Configuring PKS for more information.
+For more information, see the Configure External Load Balancer section of Installing and Configuring PKS.